megalithic/dotfiles/hammerspoon/README.md

 ### What even is this?

-The simplest answer, is that Hammerspoon is a Lua-based automation framework for your macOS-based computer.
+The simplest answer is that Hammerspoon is a Lua-based automation framework for your macOS-based computer.
 It has a robust and [well-documented](http://www.hammerspoon.org/docs/) Lua layer on top of the macOS core libraries and APIs.